yrqoeuqo123/Prediction_of_Air_Quality_in_Beijing/README.md

 2) Data Preparation:

 - The raw data is stored in Raw_Data folder.
-- Run preprocessing.py to clean and normalize the data.
+- Run preprocessing.py to clean and normalize the raw data.
 The preprocessed dataset will automatically be saved under the same directory of the running python file.
 - Execute train_test_split.py to split the data into training and testing sets.
 The data will be splitted into 4 files: xTrain, yTrain, xTest, yTest. x~ represent the feature set, and y~ represent target variable set.
 The files will be saved under the same directory of the running python file.

 3) Model Selection and Training:

-- Use `find_optimal_2.5and10.py` to identify the best models and their parameters.
+- Use `find_optimal_2.5and10.py` to identify the each models' best parameters.
+Record the best hyperparameters.
 - Train the models on your dataset using `train_with_optimal_2.5and10.py`.

 4) Analysis: